compi-migui/tfg-doc/src/md/30_intro.md

 At its core, the scientific method involves coming up with falsifiable hypotheses that are then put to the test via experimentation.
 The results of those experiments are analyzed to determine whether they support the hypotheses, allowing us to refine our understanding of an aspect of the world.
 The approach can be applied to all sorts of questions one can come up with in all sorts of fields, like "does the Moon exist?" (most signs point to yes) or "can you use a Pozidriv screwdriver on a Phillips head screw?" (you can in a pinch, but the screw will suffer for it).

 Since it is all about improving our collective understanding of the world, it is _crucial_ that such results be replicable by others in the scientific community.
-That is the only to verify their correctness — not simply to spot actual mistakes made by the original researchers or flukes introduced by random chance, but to further refine our understanding through iteration and thus inch forwards toward progressively more accurate knowledge and better technique.
+That is the only way to verify their correctness — not simply to spot actual mistakes made by the original researchers or flukes introduced by random chance, but to further refine our understanding through iteration and thus inch forwards toward progressively more accurate knowledge and better technique.

 This is where we must pull up our sleeves and define some terminology.
 What does it mean to be able to replicate or reproduce existing research?
 What's the difference between the three terms?
 Unfortunately, the answer is "it depends".
 Looking at publications across several fields, @barba_terminologies_2018 found that "they either, A—make no distinction between the words reproduce and replicate, or B—use them distinctly.
 If B, then they are commonly divided in two camps.
 In a spectrum of concerns that starts at a minimum standard of 'same data+same methods=same results,' to 'new data and/or new methods in an independent study=same findings,' group 1 calls the minimum standard reproduce, while group 2 calls it replicate.
 This direct swap of the two terms aggravates an already weighty issue".
 Indeed a sorry state of affairs.